zendenmushi/VulkanSampleForDelphi/README.md

  binary :VulkanTest.FMX.exe

- ios/macos64 binary is not contained. must build and deploy
+ ios/macos64 binary is not contained. must build and deploy (Test Only Debug build)